d3/d3-selection/README.md

 In both cases, this method returns a new selection containing the appended elements.
 Each new element inherits the data of the current elements, if any, in the same manner as [*selection*.select](#selection_select).

 An optional *before* selector string or function may be specified.
 For instance, the selector `:first-child` will prepend nodes before the first child, rather than after the last child.
-If no *before* selector is specified on an [enter selection](#selection_enter), then entering elements are inserted immediately before the next following sibling in the update selection, if any.
+If no *before* selector is specified on an [enter selection](#selection_enter), entering elements are inserted immediately before the next following sibling in the update selection, if any.
 This allows you to insert elements into the DOM in an order consistent with bound data.
 Note, however, the slower [*selection*.order](#selection_order) may still be required if updating elements change order.

 The specified *name* may have a namespace prefix, such as `svg:text` to specify a `text` attribute in the SVG namespace.
 See [namespaces](#namespaces) for the map of supported namespaces; additional namespaces can be registered by adding to the map.
 If no namespace is specified, the namespace will be inherited from the parent element; or, if the name is one of the known prefixes, the corresponding namespace will be used (for example, `svg` implies `svg:svg`).

 <a name="selection_remove" href="#selection_remove">#</a> <i>selection</i>.<b>remove</b>()

 Removes the selected elements from the document.
 Returns this selection (the removed elements) which are now detached from the DOM.
-Note that there is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to [*selection*.append](#selection_append) to re-add elements.
+There is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to [*selection*.append](#selection_append) to re-add elements.

 <a name="selection_sort" href="#selection_sort">#</a> <i>selection</i>.<b>sort</b>(<i>comparator</i>)

-Sorts the selected elements according to the *comparator* function, and then re-inserts the document elements to match the resulting order.
+Sorts each group of selected elements in-place according to the *comparator* function, and then re-inserts the document elements to match the resulting order.
 Returns this selection.

 The comparator function, which defaults to [ascending](https://github.com/d3/d3-array#ascending), is passed two elements’ data *a* and *b* to compare.
 It should return either a negative, positive, or zero value.
 If negative, then *a* should be before *b*; if positive, then *a* should be after *b*; otherwise, *a* and *b* are considered equal and the order is arbitrary.